Which global challenge should be the biggest worry for leaders thinking about the future? (Hint: It’s not AI, blockchain or the Singularity.)

 - What was the outcome of the choice?
 What did it teach you?

 Once you have the general structure of this story organized, set the timer on your phone for exactly two minutes and try to tell the story to fit this time frame.
 At first, this is going to feel really, really awkward.
 Persist.
-After you tell a story a few times, you’ll naturally get a sense for the rhythm and timing, and what you should keep in and leave out.
+After you tell a story a few times, you’ll naturally get a sense of the rhythm and timing, and what you should keep in and leave out.

 Once you’re comfortable, ask a friend to come and give you feedback on the way you tell the story.
 Don’t be satisfied with unhelpful feedback like “that was good!” or “you’re a great storyteller!”.
 Instead, ask them to answer these specific questions:

-- Were the challenge, choice and outcome clear?
+- Were the challenge, choice, and outcome clear?

 - Were details and characters vivid in a way that revealed how you were feeling?